aleml86/MeLiDotNetSample/README.md

 MeLiDotNetSample
 ================

-DotNet Project using Mercado Libre .NET SDK
+This is a project usign MercadoLibre .NET SDK

 Libraries required: